God of All Comfort

-Blessed be the God and Father of our Lord Jesus Christ.
 Paul begins with the language of a heart which is full of joy and that bursts forth with gratitude (Ref.
 1).
 Paul has a comfort which he recognizes comes from God (Ref.
 2).
-Paul shows us that it is possible and proper to bless God (praise God - Ref.
-3) when we, God's people, are experiencing affliction.
-Paul uses the same opening phrase in Ephesians 1:3.
+Paul shows us that it is possible and proper to bless God when we, God's people, are experiencing affliction (2 Corinthians 1:3).

-And the God of all comfort.
 God is the source of all true consolation and comfort.
-In the same way that God is the Father of mercies, God is the God of all comfort because it comes from him.
+God is the God of all comfort because it comes from him.
 There is no other real source of comfort but God; and "he is able abundantly and willingly to impart consolation to his people" (Ref.1).

 "Comfort" is a great theme of 2 Corinthians.
 In the New American Standard Bible, the English words "comfort," "comforts," and "comforted" occur 10 times in 2 Corinthians 1:3-7 alone.

-Now, let's discuss the next verse, 2 Corinthians 1:4, in three parts.
+Let's discuss the next verse, 2 Corinthians 1:4, in three parts.

 Mr. Whitney V. Myers.
 Christian.
 For more information, please visit the Author Page.

-I plan to provide new postings about every four weeks.
+I plan to provide new postings about once a month.

 (subject to change)